miajimyu/flutterpomodoro/README.md

 - Left Button: Timer refresh.
 This button is enable when timer is not running.
 - Right Button: Timer start / stop.

-The color of the button or indicator changes in each state.
+The color of the button and indicator changes in each state.

 ## Code size